miguelruizdev/dotfiles/README.md

-.**DOTFILES**
-A systems colonizer
-Guarantor of machine independence
+# **.DOTFILES**

-Repo for storing local configuration of common dev tools
+Repo for storing local configuration of common dev tools.

+Easy colonizing of new machines by externalizing config file location.

 To symlink with actual files under home directory when migrating across systems: